Violet-Evergarden704/python/lec1.md

 **Names, Assignment, and User-Defined Functions** *import* can import functions and values

+*assignment statements* can define user-defined names, and '=' is referred as assignment operator When executing an assignment statement, Python evaluates the expression to the right of  =  **before** changing the binding to the name on the left.

-*assignment statements* can define user-defined names *def statements* can define users' functions
+*def statements* can define users' functions

 **Types of Expressions**